illinois-cs419/illinois-cs419.github.io/_assignments/project.md

 ## Deliverables

-Each team will submit a report as a PDF document that uses the following [IEEE Visualization journal format](https://tc.computer.org/vgtc/publications/journal/).
+Each team will submit a report as a PDF document that uses the [IEEE Visualization journal format](https://tc.computer.org/vgtc/publications/journal/).

 **Alternatively** you can create a webpage that follows the same format as the PDF would have.
-If you create an animation, this is a better option since you can embed a link to a YouTube or similar site.
+If you create an animation, this is a better option since you can embed a link to YouTube or similar site.
 [GitHub Pages](https://pages.github.com/) is a free and easy to use option for creating and hosting the webpage.

 Each team member should have their **name** and **netid** listed at the top of the report.